 WillisPalmer has recruited a team of Consultant Social Workers (CSWs) - to quality assure all reports before they are filed with the instructing party.
 The CSWs have been personally selected by the Head of Practice because of their significant experience in both undertaking specialist reports, and managing the quality of reports over many years.
 The CSWs, therefore, have the full confidence and support of the Head of Practice.

-WillisPalmer's CSWs in the Quality Assurance Team have a combined total of 214 years post-qualifying experience and an average of 36 years post qualifying experience each, not including the experience of our employed CSWs Dave Wareham and Lucy Hopkins.
+WillisPalmer's CSWs in the Quality Assurance Team have a combined total of 256 years post-qualifying experience and an average of 37 years post qualifying experience each, not including the experience of our Head of Services Dave Wareham, who quality assures all family support and MFA reports, and Lucy Hopkins, Head of Practice, who manages the Quality Assurance Team.

 Meet the Quality Assurance team.